-- The approval, on an advisory basis, of the compensation of our NEOs (Proposal 2); and - The ratification of Deloitte & Touche LLP as our independent registered public accounting firm (Proposal 3).
+- The approval, on an advisory basis, of the compensation of our NEOs (Proposal 2); and - The ratification of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2019 (Proposal 3).

 In tabulating the voting results for Proposals 1 and 2, shares that constitute broker non-votes are not considered votes cast on that proposal.
 For all Proposals, abstentions are not considered votes cast and are disregarded.